Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 But for me, the most intriguing subject is someone she may have never painted at all.

-It's actually easier to list the people she may not have painted.
+It's actually easier to list to people she may not have painted.

 Okay.